Why personalization matters

-Compliance with these regulations is a must for ensuring legitimacy of personalization.
+Compliance with these regulations is a must for ensuring the legitimacy of your approach to personalization.
 Let’s explore how to make sure your CRM-based personalization is GDPR-compliant.

 Integrating a CRM system

-- getting additional personalization opportunities based on omnichannel data
+- get additional personalization opportunities based on omnichannel data

-- managing Sitecore contact subscriptions and personal automation plans
+- manage Sitecore contact subscriptions and personal automation plans

-- adjusting a Sitecore contact’s behavior profile from a CRM to amplify personalization
+- adjust a Sitecore contact’s behavior profile from a CRM to amplify personalization

-- connecting forms’ data to CRM objects within minutes
+- connect forms’ data to CRM objects within minutes

-- configuring bidirectional contact mapping by specifying the data to be synchronized with your CRM
+- configure bidirectional contact mapping by specifying the data to be synchronized with your CRM

-- getting forms and contact data updates in real time
+- get forms and contact data updates in real time

 The add-in is deployed as a Sitecore app, integrates directly with Sitecore xConnect, and is secured by Sitecore authentication.